-C. The allocation of a housing site for 25 dwellings at land north of Stanion Road in accordance with Policy B3; and D. The development of around ten dwellings on a rural exception site on land east of Grafton Road.
+C. The allocation of a housing site for a minimum of 25 dwellings at land north of Stanion Road in accordance with Policy B3; and

+D. The development of around ten dwellings on a rural exception site on land east of Grafton Road.